WHO WE ARE

 Safeguard Iowa Partnership became an Iowa nonprofit corporation on July 25, 2008 and granted 501(c)(3) tax status from the Internal Revenue Service.
 Additionally, Safeguard Iowa Partnership is registered with the Iowa Register of Accountability as a nonprofit committed to continuous improvement through the Principles and Practices for Charitable Nonprofit Excellence.

-Safeguard Iowa Partnership organizational structure includes Board of Directors, and two full-time employees; an Executive Director and Program Manager.
+Safeguard Iowa Partnership organizational structure includes Board of Directors and a full-time Executive Director.

 MidAmerican Energy Company